 Directed by: Andy Wachowski, Lana Wachowski

-#41 on The Most Rewatchable Moviessee more on The Matrix
+#31 on The Greatest Movies for Guyssee more on The Matrix

 Actors: Chris Hemsworth, Sigourney Weaver, Amy Acker, Jesse Williams, Richard Jenkins, + more